 Short-term investments consist principally of United States Treasury instruments, all maturing within one year, and are recorded at cost plus accrued interest, which approximates fair value.
 The income from short-term investments is included in other income, net.
-The Company intends to hold these investments until maturity.
+As of December 31, 2011, the Company held no short-term investments.